 I really like this product and I like the range of circle sizes that you can cut with just a loosening of a wheel. :)

-Used in this layout: Disney Cast Party w/ my A-Gay Robs!
+Used in this project: Disney Cast Party w/ my A-Gay Robs!

 This cutter does have a slight learning curve to it.
 When I first used it, I had issues with it too.
 I found that I wasn't applying enough pressure to the top of it.
 I was using it while I was sitting and I found that if I stand up and put more pressure on it while turning it(and NOT by the arm) it works perfectly.